g0dEngineer/XSYNTH_CONNECTED_IDRIVE/README.md

 •	xSynth is powered by IBM Watson assistant. xSynth uses an IBM skill file, made by God Bennett concerning Honda Civics and casual topics.

-•[The skill/technique file](https://github.com/g0dEngineer/xSynth/blob/main/data/xSynth_CivicTenthGeneration_Technique_byGodBennett.json) consists of samples of the types of questions/statements that the xSynth ai is expected to be able to process.
+•[The skill/technique file](https://github.com/g0dEngineer/XSYNTH_CONNECTED_IDRIVE/blob/main/data/xSynth_CivicTenthGeneration_Technique_byGodBennett.json) consists of samples of the types of questions/statements that the xSynth ai is expected to be able to process.
 IBM Watson then uses the aforesaid samples to anticipate a variety of inputs related to the samples, using Machine Learning/Ai.

 •	xSynth [builds on Scott Hwang’s IBM Watson unity3d template for Desktop](https://github.com/snhwang/Unity-Watson-STT-Assistant-TTS), however using custom IBM skill file discussed prior.
 Note that you have to use [my version of this template](https://drive.google.com/file/d/18hIA206_M7b15lhL66kfXyyWpi5uitl_/view?usp=sharing), because I downgraded Scott’s Desktop version in 2 ways, first to unity3d 2019.2 instead of 2019.4, to comply with my Honda Civic’s android level as well as shader/material properties again for Civic compliance.

-# xSynth currently exists in 3 forms:

-## [HQ/HD Blender3d Desktop version](https://youtu.be/5eCcOtLV0uE), offered as a product sold opensea, as well as opensourced (Ai gpt2 output-text with eye animation).

-##	[Downgraded LQ Unity Desktop version](https://youtu.be/pxgLJSd3_-s?t=190), for export to Android 4.2.2 version (Ai ibm assistant output voice with mouth and eyebrow animation).

-##	[Downgraded LQ Android 4.2.2 version](https://youtu.be/pxgLJSd3_-s), for use in my civic 10th generation hatchback.

-# Related paper by God Bennett to xSynth's answer [at 2:15 in video](https://youtu.be/pxgLJSd3_-s?t=115):